BitcoinDesign/Guide/guide/inheritance-wallet/onboarding-cosigners.md

 The first step is to add the family savings wallet to Alice's app.

 #### Bob shares the wallet configuration
-Bob shares the wallet configuration with Alice by tapping on the "onboard cosigner" task.
-Just like during wallet creation, this displays a QR code that Alice can scan to import the configuration.
-Alternatively, Bob can share the configuration over a secure channel.
+By tapping the "onboard cosigner" task, Bob can display a QR code that Alice scans to import the wallet configuration.
+Alternatively, Bob can share the configuration over a secure messaging channel if Alice is elsewhere.

 {% include image-gallery.html pages = page.images_bob-export-config %}